 Mounting evidence shows that giving specific amino acid supplements to animals and humans with malnutrition and infectious disease improves the immune response.
 Arginine, glutamine and cysteine precursors are the best used examples in recent studies.

-How can amino acids help your workout?
+Benefits of amino acids to your workout?

 During workouts and intense training, our muscles need more amino acids.
 To meet the increased demand, athletes and fitness enthusiasts often supplement with essential amino acids (EAAs) during a workout.
 Studies show that, alongside building muscle, they can reduce workout fatigue and decrease muscle soreness after exercise.